coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 as three creatures of the same kind at once.

-A successfully domesticated animal can be taught tricks at the same time it's being raised, or it can be taught as a domesticated animal later.
+A successfully domesticated animal can be taught tricks at the same time it’s being raised, or it can be taught as a domesticated animal later.

 **Action:** Varies.
 Handling an animal is a move action, while pushing an animal is a full-round action.
 (A druid or ranger can handle her